-A pharmacist can repackage drugs into different containers for stocking purposes.
-When repackaging drugs into other containers, the pharmacist must ensure the process is done under conditions which will not compromise the integrity of the drug, select containers which mitigate adulteration from light, temperature or humidity, and label the new container(s) with drug name, strength and form, pharmacy control or manufacturer lot number, national drug code (NDC) or if NDC is not available, the manufacturer or distributor name, and the beyond use date or expiration date.
+A pharmacist can repackage non-sterile drugs into different containers for stocking purposes.
+When repackaging drugs into other containers, the pharmacist must ensure the process is done under conditions which will not compromise the integrity of the drug, select containers which mitigate adulteration from light, temperature or humidity, and label the new container(s) with drug name, strength and form, beyond use date and a set of identifiers (pharmacy control or national drug code (NDC) and manufacturer lot number, or manufacturer or distributor name, and manufacturer lot number.
 Records must include the drug name, strength and form, the quantity in each container and number of containers the drug was repackaged into, the NDC number (or if not available manufacturer or distributor), manufacturer lot number, the original container's expiration date and the beyond use date for the new containers, the name of the pharmacist or delegate that repackaged the drug, the name of the pharmacist that verified the accuracy of the repackaging and the date the repackaging was done.

 All prescription drugs and devices must have a final check prior to dispensing.
 A final check includes checking that label requirements are met, it is the correct drug product or device, and a drug utilization review was completed.
 The check can be done by one or multiple pharmacists, with the prescription record reflecting which pharmacist was responsible for each part of the final check.
-If the label and product verification was done by automated technology or delegate check delegate, the prescription record will reflect the name of the pharmacist supervising the delegation.
+If the label and product verification was done by automated technology or delegate check delegate, the prescription record will reflect the name of the delegate.

-A pharmacist must consult the patient or patient's agent for every new prescription which has not been dispensed previously to the patient or any change in the patient's therapy.
-Patient consultation includes the name and description of the drug, form, dose, route of administration and duration for drug therapy, intended use of the drug and expected action, special directions and precautions, common severe side or adverse effects or interactions and therapeutic contraindications that may be encountered, how to avoid and action if they occur, techniques for self-monitoring drug therapy, proper storage and disposal and action to be taken in the event of a missed dose.
-A pharmacist may omit or vary the content of the consultation if it is in the best interest of the patient.
-The information must be transmitted orally unless it is the pharmacist's judgment it is not in the best interest of the patient.
-In addition, the information contained in the consultation must be given to the patient or patient's agent in writing and the patient or patient's agent advised by what method the pharmacist may be contacted for consultation.
-Consultation is available upon patient request and a pharmacist shall use professional judgment in determining whether to do a consultation on a prescription refill.
-A consultation is not required when a health care provider is administering the medication or if a patient or patient's agent refuses consultation.
-Every pharmacy shall post a sign stating a patient's right to consultation and information on how to file a complaint for failure to consult and a copy of the sign shall accompany all delivered prescriptions by common carrier or delivery service.
+A pharmacist must consult the patient or patient's agent for every new prescription which has not been dispensed previously to the patient, any change in the patient's therapy, upon request of a patient or patient's agent and whenever it is in the pharmacist's professional judgement a consultation should occur.
+Consultation is not required when the drug or device is administered by or in the presence of an individual with a scope of practice that includes administration of a drug or device or the individual's delegate or a patient or patient's agent refuses consultation.
+Patient consultation includes, based upon the pharmacist's professional judgment, the name and description of the drug, form, dose, route of administration and duration for drug therapy, intended use of the drug and expected action, directions and precautions, common severe side or adverse effects or interactions and therapeutic contraindications that may be encountered, how to avoid and action if they occur, techniques for self-monitoring drug therapy, proper storage and disposal and action to be taken in the event of a missed dose.
+The consultation is required to be verbal when the pharmacist deems it is in the patient's best interest to do so.
+In addition, when a consultation is required, the pharmacist shall provide a written patient drug education monograph.
+Every pharmacy shall post a sign stating a patient's right to consultation and information on how to file a complaint to the board and board approved information stating patient's rights shall accompany all delivered prescriptions by common carrier or delivery service or picked up at a drive through window.